 A Lasting Power of Attorney must be registered with the Office of the Public Guardian to be valid.
 Lasting Power of Attorney can be applied for online, but you will need to print out and send the forms with a written signature.
-The forms can be quite complicated, but you do not necessarily need to involve a solicitor.
+A Power of Attorney is a legal document, but you do not necessarily need to involve a solicitor.

 You will need a certificate provider to register a Lasting Power of Attorney.
 This is a person who confirms that the person making the Lasting Power of Attorney knows what they are doing and isn’t being pressurised or coerced.
 A certificate provider can be a professional, such as a social worker or solicitor, or someone who has known the person for two years or more and isn’t a relative or partner.

-A person must have the mental capacity to be able to decide to set up Lasting Power of Attorney.
-Once a person loses the mental capacity to grant Lasting Power of Attorney, only the Court of Protection can appoint a decision maker to make decisions on their behalf.
+Once a person loses the mental capacity to grant a Lasting Power of Attorney, only the Court of Protection can appoint a decision maker to make decisions on their behalf.
 The decision maker is called a Deputy.

 Deputy application must be made to the Court of Protection.
 There are fees to pay to be a Deputy, including an application fee and an annual supervision fee, and a number of forms to fill in.
 It may therefore be helpful to plan ahead and consider appointing an Attorney at an earlier stage.

 Choosing the right care home or nursing home is an important decision and will depend on individual needs and circumstances.

 The first step is to ask for a Needs Assessment from the adult social care department in the area where the person you care for lives.
 The person you care for can make this request or you can do so on their behalf with their consent.
 This assessment will provide professional advice on their needs and the support they require, and determine if their needs may be best met in a residential setting.